-Display Slide 35, Now that we have seen how bidding documents are prepared, we are going to take a break from the presentation to do a case study exercise that shows some of the problems that can occur when bidding documents that eventually go into a contract are poorly prepared.
+Display Slide 38, Now that we have seen how bidding documents are prepared, we are going to take a break from the presentation to do a case study exercise that shows some of the problems that can occur when bidding documents that eventually go into a contract are poorly prepared.
 We will break into groups of three for this case study exercise.
 In your Student Workbook you will find a case study plus four additional documents needed for the case study:

 - 1. Contract

 - 2. Schedule of requirements

 - 3. General conditions of contract

-- 4. Special conditions of contract.
+- Special conditions of contract.

 Read the case study and refer to these four documents to answer the questions at the end of the case study.
-You should work with people in your group to
+You should work with people in your group to answer the questions.

-Supply Chain Management for Commodity Security: Course Evaluation answer the questions.
 We will then discuss the questions and answers.
 (Lecturer breaks students into groups of three and informs them they have 10 minutes to read the case study and materials, 15 minutes to discuss the case study and answer the questions; then the group will spend 15 minutes discussing the answers.)